 - Be willing to work day, swing, nights, rotating, holiday, and weekend shifts.

 - Be willing to work 12 to 16 hours per day.

 - Be willing to accept overtime assignments, including last minute spontaneous mandatory assignments.

 Anyone may apply.
-Proof of completion of either the POST Dispatcher Test with a minimum T-Score of 48 OR passing scores on the "CritiCall"exam within the last year must be attached at the time of application.
-Responses to the supplemental questions must also be submitted.
+Proof of completion of the POST Dispatcher Test with a minimum T-Score of 48 within the last year must be attached at the time of application.
+Responses to the supplemental questions asked on the online application must be provided.
 A resume will not be accepted as a substitute for the required application materials.